papiodesu/leptos_book/src/view/04b_iteration.md

 ### Pros

 This is very easy.
-We can make it even easier by deriving "PartialEq」, 「Eq」, and 「Hash" on "DatabaseEntry」, in which case we could just 「key=|state| state.clone()".
+We can make it even easier by deriving "PartialEq", "Eq", and "Hash" on "DatabaseEntry", in which case we could just "key=|state| state.clone()".

 ### Cons